• Skip to primary navigation

 How much does a plasma cutter cost?

 Plasma cutters are expensive tools.
-They usually cost a lot of money.
-The higher the number of amps, typically the higher the cost.
+The higher the amps, typically the higher the cost.
 However, not all of them are priced that way.
 Entry-level cutters cost as little as $220 and still offer decent performance.
-However, if you are looking for a plasma cutter that can cut through up to 1″ or more, you might have to shell out over $1500.
+However, if you are looking for a plasma cutter that can cut through 1″ or more, you might have to shell out over $1500.

 What kind of gas do plasma cutters use?